 After wrapping service valve with a wet cloth, tubing set can be brazed to service valve using either silver bearing or non-silver bearing brazing material.
 Do not use soft solder (materials which melt below 800°F/427°C).
+Braze joints using a Sil-Fos or Phos-copper alloy.
 Consult local code requirements.

-NOTE: Some outdoor units contain a mechanical fitting at the liquid distributor.
+Some outdoor units contain a mechanical fitting at the liquid distributor.
 This connection is not field serviceable and should not be disturbed.

-NOTE: For Liquid Service Valve with Piston Body - Braze lineset to adapter tube BEFORE bolting adapter to valve.
+For Liquid Service Valve - Braze lineset to adapter tube BEFORE bolting adapter to valve.
 This helps prevent overheating and damage to plastic washer or o-ring.
-For Vapor Service Valves and Liquid Service Valves with No Piston Body - remove valve core from schrader port on Service

-Piston Body - remove valve core from schrader port on Service Valve BEFORE brazing.
+For Vapor Service Valve - remove valve core from schrader port on Service Valve BEFORE brazing.
 This helps prevent overheating and damage to valve seals (refer to Fig. 5).
 Replace valve core when brazing is completed.